Sid Eudy: Indie circuit and Extreme Championship Wrestling (1998–1999)

-Second return to WCW (1999–2001)
+World Championship Wrestling (1999–2001)

-The Millennium Man and United States Heavyweight Champion (1999)
+Millennium Man; United States Heavyweight Champion (1999)

 Eudy returned to WCW at The Great American Bash in on June 13, 1999, joining Randy Savage's heel stable Team Madness.
-Upon his return, he took the nickname of "The Millennium Man" and faced the WCW World Champion Kevin Nash on the July 5, 1999, episode of WCW Nitro.
-Sid was dubbed as undefeated having a winning streak much like Goldberg had previously; although, the majority of this streak was due to Sid coming to the ring and power bombing wrestlers already in a match or immediately following their match and thus "defeating" them.
+Upon his return, he took the nickname of the "Millennium Man" and faced WCW World Champion Kevin Nash on the July 5, 1999, episode of WCW Nitro.
+Sid was dubbed as undefeated having a winning streak much like Goldberg had previously; although, the majority of this streak was due to Sid coming to the ring and powerbombing wrestlers already in a match or immediately following their match and thus "defeating" them.

 On September 12, Sid won his first and only WCW United States Heavyweight Championship from Chris Benoit at Fall Brawl.
 He then began a feud with Goldberg, who challenged him for the United States Heavyweight Championship on October 24 at Halloween Havoc.
 Earlier that night, their backstage fighting led Sid to require stitches, though he refused to be treated, which led to Sid bleeding openly the entire night.
 After brawling with Goldberg, a weary Sid lost the match due to excessive bleeding, awarding Goldberg the title against his opponent's will.
 Sid lost again to Goldberg in an "I Quit" match at Mayhem on November 21, effectively ending their feud and Sid's "streak."
 WCW later released a VHS home video highlighting Sid's return to WCW called Sid Vicious: Millennium Man.